bertac64/final-project-repository-bertac64/README.md

-# Project: Shared memory driver for Microzed board
+# Project: MZSMD - Shared Memory Driver for Microzed Board

 ## Final project of the course: Linux Embedded System Topics and Projects - Coursera
 ---